-This policy (together with our terms of and any other documents referred to on it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
-Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
-This website is governed by the laws of England and Wales and the English and Welsh Courts shall have exclusive jurisdiction over it.
+This notice (together with our terms of and any other documents referred to on it) sets out the basis on which any personal data the Company collects from you, or that you provide to us, will be processed.

 We may collect and process the following data about you:

 - Information that you provide by filling in forms on this site.
 This includes information provided at the time of registering to use our site, subscribing to our service, posting material or requesting further services.
 We may also ask you for information when you enter a competition or promotion and when you report a problem with our site.

 - If you contact us, we may keep a record of that correspondence.

 - We may also ask you to complete surveys that we use for research purposes, although you do not have to respond to them.

 - Details relating to our recruitment services and the supply of your services to our clients.